MatthewJay412/Project1/README.md

 Files in this Repository
 MatthewJayApril24.ipynb:
  My Jupyter Notebook.
 It's where all the data wrangling, exploring, modeling, and final predictions happen.
-Think of it as the heart of the project.
+It is the heart of the project.

 README.md: